mark-watson/Java-AI-Book/manuscript/anomaly_detection.md

 # Anomaly Detection Machine Learning Example

 Anomaly detection models are used in one very specific class of use cases: when you have many negative (non-anomaly) examples and relatively few positive (anomaly) examples.
-For training we will ignore positive examples, create a model of "how things should be", and hopefully be able to detect anomalies different from the original negative examples.
+We can refer to this as an unbalanced training set.
+For training we will ignore positive examples, create a model of "how things should be," and hopefully be able to detect anomalies different from the original negative examples.

 If you have a large training set of both negative and positive examples then do not use anomaly detection models.
+If your training examples are balanced then use a classification model as we will see later in the chapter [Deep Learning Using Deeplearning4j](#dl4j).

 ## Motivation for Anomaly Detection